isabella232/customer-one.en/help/home.md

 ## What About the Legacy Systems?

-New Tickets/Cases will no longer be able to be submitted in leacy systems as of May 11th.
+New Tickets/Cases will no longer be able to be submitted in legacy systems as of May 11th.
 The [Admin Console](https://adminconsole.adobe.com/) will be used to submit new tickets/cases.

 ### Existing Tickets/Cases